President Trump's Budget Includes a $2 Trillion Math Error

 Our budget has the best errors!
 You will get tired of all the errors!

-This is not the president you need, (Score:1)
+This is not the president you need, (Score:5, Insightful)

 this is the president you deserve though